nkoehring/vem/README.md

 Vuejs Easy Maps

-Simple but powerful maps in Vuejs2+ with OpenLayers.
+Easy but powerful maps for Vuejs2+ with OpenLayers.

 ## Minimal Example